omercanga/2021OgrenmeListem/springboot-java-2021/subat_2021_spring_boot_java-ogrendiklerim.md

 Another common way to provide information to the backend is to encode it in the URL.
 Then you can use the @PathVariable("placeholderName") annotation to bring the values from the URL to the method arguments.

 [https://www.jrebel.com/blog/spring-annotations-cheat-sheet]

+# Day-19
+Escape Characters
+In JavaScript, strings are marked with single or double-quotes.
+If you want to use quotation marks in a string, you need to use special characters:

+\' — Single quote
+\" — Double quote
+Aside from that you also have additional escape characters:

+\\ — Backslash
+\b — Backspace
+\f — Form feed
+\n — New line
+\r — Carriage return
+\t — Horizontal tabulator
+\v — Vertical tabulator